Since the devastating earthquake struck Nepal in 2015, we have been helping older people rebuild their homes, earn a

 'I started crying.
 When I finally saw her, relief flooded through me and I ran towards her and hugged her.
 After realising our house was destroyed, I started to cry again.
 But my wife gave me courage; she looked at me and said "we can build another house.
 At least we still have each other"'.

 Pictured: Bir and Tarka - 'People don't just die from disasters like this one; they die from the helplessness that comes after the disaster has happened.'

 Pictured: We gave Bir and Tarka blankets, a solar lamp, rice, materials for temporary shelter and some money so they could buy what they needed.

 The money that we gave the couple was literally life-saving.
 Tarka explains: 'After the earthquake, there was a storm in Nepal.
 In the storm, my husband fell over and had to be hospitalised.
 The money we received paid for my husband’s medicine and hospital fees.
 It saved his life!'

-In the months after the earthquake, we helped older people to re-build their homes, made sure they could earn a living, and provided essential healthcare.
+In the months and years after the earthquake, we helped older people to re-build their homes, made sure they could earn a living, and provided essential healthcare.

 Pictured: We helped Kanchi build a new home for herself and her grandchildren.